 The Korean language has its own alphabet letters that are made up of Korean vowels and Hangul consonants.
 Learning the Korean vowels and consonants will give you a better foundation as you read and write Korean, which, in turn, will make learning Korean easier.

-If you have been studying with us for a while, you may have already noticed our article on learning the Korean alphabet that gives you a guide to learn Korean.
+If you have been studying with us for a while, you may have already noticed our article on learning the Korean alphabet, which gives you a guide to learning Korean.
 Based on that article, in today’s lesson, we will specifically focus on Korean vowels.

 After this lesson, you will have a deeper understanding of what Korean or Hangul vowels are, how to pronounce them and how Korean syllables and Korean words are constructed with them.
 Let’s get started!

 - 2 How many vowels are in the Korean alphabet?

 - 6 How to construct syllables with Korean vowels